Unleash/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 * Requirements changed mid-project.
 * The project owner or team lead changed.
 * Teams are reorganized.

-* The flag lifecycle stage dictates changes in the owners
+The flag lifecycle stage dictates changes in the owners.

 ### 4. Get flag management permissions right.
 And audit everything.